gavdraper/gavdraper/README.md

 - 🏃‍♂️ Passionate about building product focussed scalable platforms (Oh and Running).
 - 📈 Advocate for Continious Improvement

+### 🤖 Always Learning: AI for Engineering Workflows

+I'm currently exploring and experimenting with different AI techniques to help engineering teams make the best use of AI in their daily workflows.
+My goal is to discover practical ways AI can boost productivity, automate repetitive tasks, and enable teams to focus on creative problem-solving.
+I'm excited to share what I learn and apply these insights to real-world engineering challenges!

 ---

 ### 🔗 Connect with Me